IBM/csm-dach-cloud-native-labs/day-2/declarative.md

 ### 5. Create the resources

 All we need is now declared in the yaml files.
-To deploy the database, we just have to apply the yaml files to genreate the resources:
+To deploy the database, we just have to apply the yaml files to generate the resources:
 ```
 user1:yaml$ oc apply -f yaml
 namespace/lab6 created